 Tutoring services are available for individuals enrolled at OCCC.
 Volunteers from the community work one to one or with small groups of students in their content areas.
 All tutoring must take place at Central Campus, or at North and South Centers.
-If you would like to request a tutor or would like to volunteer with the tutoring program please contact Student Services at 541-867-8505 or by email at tutoring-center@oregoncoastcc.org.
+If you would like to request a tutor or would like to volunteer with the tutoring program please contact Student Services at 541-867-8505 or by emailing the Tutoring Coordinator.